-During the fourth quarter of 2012, the Port Authority continued construction of certain below grade structures up to level 266&rsquo at the proposed site, including around the area of the future location of the West Bathtub Vehicular Access (WBVA).
+The Port Authority continued construction of certain below grade structures up to level 266&rsquo at the proposed site, including around the area of the future location of the West Bathtub Vehicular Access (WBVA).

-PAC, Inc., the non-profit entity dedicated to the PAC, developed new estimates and plans for a potential redesigned WTC PAC on the proposed site.
-PAC, Inc. also started working on defining the ultimate program for the WTC PAC.
+A subrecipient agreement was executed with PAC, Inc. for \$1M to create and administer a non-profit entity dedicated to the WTC PAC.
+PAC, Inc. continued to work to develop new estimates and plans for a potential redesigned WTC PAC on the proposed site.
+PAC, Inc. also continued to work on creating cost estimates for the WTC PAC.